 Just slip up to 9 4-inch potted plants into the crate.
 No repotting needed!

-Green up a sunny wall with this Hanging Driftwood Succulent Garden (shown at right).
+Green up a sunny wall with this trio of Copper-Tone Hanging Planters (shown at right).

-Whether you hang your vertical garden in your home or outdoors, you'll transform a sun-splashed wall into a stunning garden showplace.
+Wherever you hang your vertical garden, you'll transform a sun-splashed wall into a stunning garden showplace.